CarolineKeddie/LLMfraud/README.md

 # 🛡️ Prompt Guard: Detecting Malicious LLM Prompts

-This Streamlit app is a hands-on demo of adversarial prompt detection and model retraining, designed to simulate how malicious prompts can bypass AI safety filters — and how models can be hardened in response.
+This Streamlit app created by Caroline Keddie is a hands-on demo of adversarial prompt detection and model retraining, designed to simulate how malicious prompts can bypass AI safety filters — and how models can be hardened in response.

 ---